Bothwellhaugh

-Bothwellhaugh was a Scottish coal mining village housing Hamilton Palace Colliery workers and their families.
-Locals referred to the village as The Pailis.
-It was located near to the towns of Motherwell, Bellshill and Hamilton in Lanarkshire, being occupied from the mid-1880s until it was demolished in 1965.
+Bothwellhaugh was a Scottish coal mining village, which housed Hamilton Palace Colliery workers and their families.
+Locals referred to the village as The Pailis, and it was located near the towns of Motherwell, Bellshill and Hamilton, in Lanarkshire.
+The village was occupied from the mid-1880s, until it was demolished in 1965.

 Pre-mining History

 The remains of the Bothwellhaugh Roman Fort and a Roman bath house were found in the park; it is around a day's march from the Antonine Wall.

 James Hamilton of Bothwellhaugh, became notorious for being the assassin of James Stewart, 1st Earl of Moray, Regent of Scotland, at Linlithgow in 1570.

-Mining Village
+Mining village

 There were two coal mines on the site operated by the Bent Colliery Company.
 Housing was developed from the late 1880s until 1905.
 Before WW1 over 2000 tonnes of coal a day were being produced by over 1000 miners.
 The mining from this pit led to the demolition of Hamilton Palace due to subsidence.